A Refillable Water Filter Made in the UK

-At Phox, we've spent a lot of time thinking about how to make filtering water more sustainable, more zero waste.
+At Phox, we've spent a lot of time thinking about how to make filtering water more sustainable.
 Now more than ever, the world needs sustainable solutions to everyday products that incur avoidable waste as part of their standard use.

 Since the turn of the century, single-use plastic has seeped in to nearly every product imaginable.
 It's only in the last few years that the issue has become of mainstream interest to the point where it is now, rightly, considered needless and dangerous.

 Media coverage of the plastic crisis has catapulted reusable water bottles into the hands of millennials and transformed everything from the mundane of the cotton bud to the popular plastic straw.
 Metal and paper replacements for these everyday items are gradually starting to usurp the need for the single-use, disposable versions.

 When it comes to water filtration, single-use cartridges have been the order of the day for decades.
 Yes, recycling schemes have been in place for some time but how good are return rates and after all, that doesn't prevent more virgin plastic cartridges from being produced everyday.

 With our new V2 filter, we wanted to bring you a filter that had as little waste as possible.

 Here are 5 ways we've been able to do that: